hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

 .. note::

-   These instructions have been tested on Ubuntu 16.04 only.
+   These instructions have been tested with Sawtooth 1.0 on Ubuntu 16.04 only.

 Prerequisites